abigailramsoe/aeGenomics/day3/README.md

 ## PART 2 - Data analysis:
 In this part you are given two compressed FASTQ files in the directory /TEACHING/BIOINF23/day3/

+One of these files is ancient, and one is modern.
+They are both reads from the pathogen <i>Pseudomonas aeruginosa</i> (reference genome fasta: paeruginosa.fasta.gz)

 ~~~bash
 jessica.fastq.gz
 fletcher.fastq.gz